briancroxall/borderwaters/README.md

 #### hand-downloads
 This folder contains the HTML that I hand-downloaded directly from Duke UP (via BYU's Library) for the 2018 and 2019 articles.

+#### hand-downloads-dec2019
+This folder contains the HTML that I hand-downloaded directly in December 2019 from Duke UP (via BYU's Library) for the final 2019 issue.

+### amerlite-dec2019-txt
+Text files generated from `amerlite` folder (see above) in December 2019.
+This is the final issue of the decade.
+I created a separate folder so I wouldn't have to delete the current text files.

 ### amerquar
 This folder contains the Python scripts that Jeremy Browne wrote to index and then download the 2018 and 2019 _American Quarterly_ articles from Project Muse. `indexes.txt`, `articles.txt`, and the `indexes` folder are all parts of the scripts.
 The `articles` folder contains the saved HTML output that we will work on.